Definition of “Black thumbs”.

 Here are our top 5 succulents to start with:

 Touted as one of the most beautiful and striking of Echeverias.
 This beautiful rosette-forming succulent that has interestingly colored acuminate leaves that are a pale grayish brown with pink highlights and have a white powdery dusting, sometimes referred to as pruinose.
 The leaves overlap nicely in 5 to 6 inch wide solitary rosettes that eventually grow up on a slender stem.
-The flowers, which appear in summer on 1 foot long reddish-stemmed inflorescences, are a corral pink color on the exterior with a yellow interior More about the author.
+The flowers, which appear in summer on 1 foot long reddish-stemmed inflorescences, are a corral pink color on the exterior with a yellow interior.

 A native of Mozambique this succulent also known as Jade, Money or Lucky plant, is believed to bring good luck to a home.
 The jade plant is an old-fashioned favorite for a reason: It’s so easy to grow!
 This long-lived South African native grows thick stems and thick, glossy green leaves tinged with red.
 Allow the soil to dry completely between watering’s.